bbarr/ulmus/README.md

 is what you call from you application code, and can take as many arguments as you need.
 The function that is returned takes a `context` object containing, among other things, the current state.
-Whatever this function returns is the new state, so for `increment`, we simply return the current state plus 1.
+Whatever this function returns is the new state, so for `increment`, we return the current state plus 1.
 Notice how we only have to call `increment`, but not the the returned function.
 This is because Ulmus stores are given a bound set of actions that will handle "dispatching" for you, and pass actions this `context` internally.

-Now let's say we want to simply set the counter to a specific value:
+Now let's say we want to set the counter to a specific value:

 ```javascript
 import { createStore } from 'ulmus'